Shabithav/ArcGIS-StoryMaps/README.md

 5. Signing with valid Username and wrong Password
 6. Verify links in Login  page

-User Forgot username and Password Validations:
+User-Forgot username and Password Validations:

 1. Verify workflow for Forgot Username link in Login page.
 2. Verify workflow for Forgot Password link in Login page.

-Story creation-Add new Story, Delete story and Sign out:
+Create Story- Add new Story, Delete story and Sign out:
 1. Login to ArcGIS story maps Using Fixtures and functions from commands.js
 2. Add a New Story from Scratch
 3. Add title, description, Username using  the data from fixture